To me, breakout trading is one of the best setups and trading strategies.

 Benefits of Using Breakout Trading Indicators

-The VHC chart you looked at above included trading volume at the bottom of the chart.
-I mentioned that trading volume and volatility often increase right after a breakout.
-This is important.
-If there’s a price jump but no increase in trading volume, it’s a good idea to do more research to get a better understanding of what’s driving the price action.
+I already mentioned that trading volume and volatility often jump after a breakout.
+If there’s a price spike but no increase in trading volume, do more research.
+Try to understand what’s driving the price action.

-Another important indicator is confirmation of the breakout.
-I use candlestick charts to trade — there are a couple of strong candle breakout indicators you can use for confirmation.
+You also want to confirm the breakout.
+I use candlestick charts, and there are a few candle breakout indicators you can use for confirmation.

-First, the longer the breakout candle, the stronger the initial move.
-But I wouldn’t necessarily trust the first candle, no matter its length.
-It could be an unconfirmed breakout.
-A fakeout.
-It’s a good idea to wait for the next candle to confirm the breakout.
-You might even wait for the third candle depending on the news catalyst, the candle period, and your trading plan.
+Wait for the next candle to confirm the breakout.
+You might even wait for the third candle — it depends on the catalyst, the candle period, and your trading plan.

-If my plan is to wait out the breakout and dip buy a later panic (like the billionaire breakout below) then I’m looking for overall breakout range.
+If I plan to wait out the breakout and dip buy a later panic, I’m looking for the overall breakout range.
 I also look for possible support levels when the stock pulls back after the initial breakout.

 I’m more of a history teacher than anything else.
 What do I mean by that?
-The same patterns keep coming up over and over again.
-My lawyers squirm a bit when I say this, but the same patterns often (potentially; nothing is guaranteed) keep repeating.
+The same patterns repeat again and again.

-Ultimately, how successful you are often depends on how much you study.
-Here are a few breakout trading patterns you should study.
-The examples will give you an idea of what to look for as you develop your breakout trading method.
+Here are a few examples of breakout trading patterns.
+Study them to get an idea of what to look for as you develop your breakout trading method.

 #1 First Green Day Breakout